 A sale of a substantial number of shares of our common stock or securities convertible into or exercisable for our common stock may cause the price of our common stock and our warrants to decline and may impair our ability to raise capital in the future.
 Our common stock is traded on the OTCQB and, despite certain increases of trading volume from time to time, there have been periods when it could be considered "thinly-traded," meaning that the number of persons interested in purchasing our common stock at or near bid prices at any given time may have been relatively small or non-existent.
 Finance transactions resulting in a large amount of newly issued securities that become readily tradable, or other events that cause current stockholders to sell shares, could place downward pressure on the trading price of our common stock and warrants.
-In addition, the lack of a robust resale market may require a stockholder who desires to sell a large number of shares of common stock and warrants.
+In addition, the lack of a robust resale market may require a stockholder who desires to sell a large number of shares of common stock or warrants to sell those securities in increments over time to mitigate any adverse impact of the sales on the market price of our stock and warrants.
 If our stockholders sell, or the market perceives that our stockholders intend to sell for various reasons, including the ending of restriction on resale, substantial amounts of our common stock in the public market, including shares issued upon the exercise of outstanding options or warrants, the market price of our common stock and warrants could fall.
 Sales of a substantial number of shares of our common stock or warrants may make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem reasonable or appropriate.
 Moreover, we may become involved in securities class action litigation that could divert management's attention and harm our business.

 If securities or industry analysts do not publish research or reports or publish unfavorable research about our business, the price of our common stock and other securities and their trading volume could decline.
 The trading market for our common stock and other securities will depend in part on the research and reports that securities or industry analysts publish about us or our business.
 We do not currently have and may never obtain research coverage by securities and industry analysts.
 If no securities or industry analysts commence coverage of us, the trading price for our common stock and other securities would be negatively affected.
-In the event we obtain securities or industry analysts coverage, if one or more of the analysts who covers us downgrades our securities, the price of our securities would likely decline.
-If one or more of these analysts cases to cover us or fails to publish regular reports on us, interest in the purchase of our securities could decrease, which could cause the price of our common stock and other securities and their trading volume to decline.
+In the event we obtain securities or industry analyst coverage, if one or more of the analysts who covers us downgrades our securities, the price of our securities would likely decline.
+If one or more of these analysts ceases to cover us or fails to publish regular reports on us, interest in the purchase of our securities could decrease, which could cause the price of our common stock and other securities and their trading volume to decline.